naxokite/deep_rl_udacity/p3_collaboration_competition/README.md

 The code to train & evaluate the agent is heavily inspired by bipedal example in the udacity repository [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) & is divided into 3 main scripts:
 - **model.py**: Defines the Networks to use for the Actor & the Critic, with desired # of inputs, outputs & neurons per layer The main improvements to make the environment solvable with respect to the pendulum implementation are: added one more hidden layer in the Actor, adding Batch Normalization for the layers in the Actor & the Critic, Actor & Crtici having the same architecture
-- **dqn_agent.py**: Defines the class *ReplayBuffer* to store the experiences & sample them for training.
+- **ddpg_agent.py**: Defines the class *ReplayBuffer* to store the experiences & sample them for training.
 Also defines the class *Agent*, in charge of simulating & training the response of the environment through the QNetworks.
 Parameters like *BUFFER_SIZE*, *BATCH_SIZE*, *GAMMA*, *TAU*, *LR* or *UPDATE_EVERY* should be changed here.
-The main improvement to the code in the pendulum example is the recommendation in the project benchmark of clipping gradients in the critic:
-**torch.nn.utils.clip_grad_norm_(self.critic_local.parameters(), 1)**
-- **Reacher_NO_Pixels.ipynb**: Detailed explanation of the training process, including curve of cumulative rewards - should be used as report for the project
+- **Tennis_NO_Pixels.ipynb**: Detailed explanation of the training process, including curve of cumulative rewards - should be used as report for the project

 ### Instructions

-- To train an agent to navigate the environment: use the notebook **Reacher_NO_Pixels.ipynb** which details all the steps & algorithms used
+- To train an agent to navigate the environment: use the notebook **Tennis_NO_Pixels.ipynb** which details all the steps & algorithms used